 Paul understood something I think a lot of us get wrong today: that discipleship begins well before someone becomes a Christian.

-Too often today we see discipleship as only the process by which existing Christians become more like Christ: you “pray the prayer,” fill out a card in the back of a pew, and someone from the church contacts you to “be discipled” by a more mature believer.
+Too often today we see discipleship as only the process by which existing Christians become more Christlike : you “pray the prayer,” fill out a card in the back of a pew, and someone from the church contacts you to “be discipled” by a more mature believer.
 This doesn’t appear to be how Jesus thought about creating disciples.

 In his first exchange with the apostles, he said, “Follow me, and I will make you fishers of men” (Matt.
 4:19).
 It would be another three years before we could say the apostles had a “conversion” experience, but Jesus was discipling them from the very beginning, intentionally investing in these men for the purpose of making them more like him.

-Paul, “called to be an apostle of Christ Jesus,” understood Jesus’s model for discipleship and used his tentmaking business to carry it out, first by loving people, then by speaking the gospel, and finally by teaching the Word.
+Paul, “called to be an apostle of Christ Jesus,” understood Jesus’s model for discipleship and used his tent making company to carry it out, first by loving people, then by speaking the gospel, and finally by teaching the Word.

-After Paul’s dramatic conversion experience on the road to Damascus, his contemporaries would have understood if he abandoned his trade as a tentmaker to spread the gospel as a full-time, donor-supported missionary.
+After Paul’s dramatic conversion experience on the road to Damascus, his contemporaries would have understood if he abandoned his tent making business to spread the gospel as a full-time, donor-supported missionary.

-As 1 Corinthians 9 shows us, that was certainly an option for Paul, but he chose to create disciples as he was going about his work as an entrepreneur.
+As 1 Corinthians 9 shows us, that was certainly an option for Paul, but he chose to create disciples as he was going about his work as a Christian entrepreneur.